-It's a surface-to-volume thing, baby!
+It's a surface-to-volume thing.

-Why do we care??
+Why do we care?!

 Cutting objects into smaller sizes means that MORE surface area is exposed to flavoring agents.
 Let's do a visual demo.
 For the purposes of simplicity (and because I'm a terrible artist), let's think of our potato as a 3-dimensional cube:

 The only caveat with cutting potatoes into smaller and smaller chunks is that they take less time to cook.
 And if you cut them TOO small, they're no longer recognizable as potatoes.
-So quartering, which, in baby potatoes, gives about 1/2″ cubes, is as small as I go.
+So quartering, which, in baby potatoes, gives about ½" cubes, is as small as I go.

 Instead, I toss the hot potatoes with two big pinches of salt and a quarter cup of rice vinegar.
 I spread the potatoes out on a sheet pan to cool down for about 20 minutes.
-Then, while the potatoes are still slightly warm, I mix them into the loaded baked potato salad dressing.
+Then, while the potatoes are still slightly warm, I mix them into the dressing.

 So, without further ado, here is Loaded Baked Potato Salad—my favorite potato salad recipe.
 Enjoy!!

-- 1 1/2 lbs baby potatoes washed
+- 1 ½ lbs baby potatoes, washed

-- 3/4 cup scallions or chives sliced
+- ¾ cup scallions or chives, sliced

-- 3/4 cup crumbled cooked bacon
+- ¾ cup crumbled, cooked bacon

-- 3/4 cup shredded cheddar cheese
+- ¾ cup shredded cheddar cheese

 - 1 cup sour cream

-- 1/4 cup rice vinegar unseasoned
+- ¼ cup rice vinegar, unseasoned

-- 1 tsp yellow mustard
+- 1 teaspoon yellow mustard

-- 2 tsp sweet pickle relish
+- 2 teaspoon sweet pickle relish

-- 1 tsp onion powder
+- 1 teaspoon onion powder

-- 1/2 tsp thyme
+- ½ teaspoon thyme

-- 1/2 tsp tarragon
+- ½ teaspoon tarragon

-- Salt & freshly ground black pepper to taste
+- Salt & freshly ground black pepper, to taste

-Bring a large pot of water to a boil.
-Meanwhile, halve or quarter the new potatoes into roughly uniform chunks.
+- Bring a large pot of water to a boil.
+Meanwhile, halve or quarter the new potatoes into roughly uniform (!½") chunks.
 Boil the potatoes until easily pierced with a paring knife, 8-10 minutes (less for smaller pieces).

-Mix the herbs, mustard, onion powder, sour cream, two pinches of salt, and several grinds of black pepper in a large bowl to make the dressing.
+- Mix the herbs, mustard, onion powder, sour cream, pickle relish, two pinches of salt, and several grinds of black pepper in a large bowl to make the dressing.
 When the potatoes are ready, drain well and toss them with the vinegar and two generous pinches of salt.
 Spread them on a sheet pan and keep at room temperature to cool for 20 minutes.

-Before the potatoes have cooled completely, mix them into the dressing.
+- Before the potatoes have cooled completely, mix them into the dressing.
 Check the seasoning, adjusting as needed.

-Reserve a small portion of each of the baked potato “toppings,” mixing the rest in with the remaining ingredients, then sprinkle reserved toppings over the top.
+- Reserve a small portion of each of the baked potato “toppings,” mixing the rest in with the remaining ingredients, then sprinkle reserved toppings over the top.
 Refrigerate for at least an hour before serving.
 Enjoy!

-A delicious spin on the traditional mayo-based potato salad recipe with flavoring hacks to make sure that the potatoes are well seasoned.
+"Traditional" Potato Salad: A delicious spin on the traditional mayo-based potato salad recipe with flavoring hacks to make sure that the potatoes are well seasoned.